 If you are moving to Vietnam for a new work opportunity or simply a change of lifestyle, you are in for an incredible cultural experience.
 From lively - always - cities to off-the-beaten-track mountain retreats, there is an amazing mix of urban culture, traditional splendour, and rural charm.
 Expat Insider named Vietnam the 11th-best expat destination in 2016 - partly due to the friendliness of local residents towards expats and their families.
 However, due to the difference in culture, some expats might be concerned about practical considerations for their family, such as education and healthcare.

 In terms of medical support, there is good private healthcare in the main cities, while public healthcare is harder to access - particularly in rural areas.
-This is why many expats opt for global health insurance for their families.
+This is why many expats opt for health for their families.

 If you are bringing kids with you then helping them to feel settled can take a while, although there are some considerations for helping them to adjust, such as enrolling them in an international school.